lgh06/directus-wiki/End-to-End-Tests.md

 - Example: `./tests/e2e/items/createOne.test.ts`

 ## Inside the testing file:
 The first `describe` is the service name (auth, items, collections, etc).
 The second describe is the endpoint or action.
-The third describe is for the scenario
+The third describe is for the scenario.
 ```ts
 describe('auth' () => {
     describe('login', () => {